christosno/Individual_Project_A/README.md

     - Mark for the Submitted Code
     - Mark for the Oral Mark

+- This private school supports multiple courses.
+- Each course can have multiple trainers, students and assignments.

 ---
 ---
 - On this PART A, you are required to build a command prompt (shell) application.<br>